 Today’s video is about saving your commonly used search queries so that you can open, modify, and re-use them at any time.
 Saved search queries can save you a great deal of time vs. re-creating complex advanced searches all the time.

 Follow us on Facebook, Twitter, LinkedIn, join our LinkedIn Users Group, or YouTube to stay in the loop, and watch the lower portion of of your PCRecruiter login screen for all the latest blog posts and updates.

 If you have any comments or suggestions for something we can explain in about two minutes, send an email to email@example.com

-That’s it for this edition of Two Minute Tuesday.
-For more, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, join the LinkedIn PCRecruiter user group, and watch our blog posts on your PCR login screen.
+For more Two Minute Tuesdays, please follow us on Facebook or Twitter, join the LinkedIn PCRecruiter Users group, subscribe to this YouTube channel, and watch our blog posts on your PCRecruiter login screen.
 If you have any ideas for future Two Minute Tuesdays, send an email to firstname.lastname@example.org.